rmiyashiro/CandyCaneId/README.md

 - Toggle the **Enabled** checkbox to turn the colorization on/off
 - Use **Saturation** and **Lightness** sliders to adjust the intensity of the colors
+- Use the **Angle** slider to change the angle of the transition between colors
+- Use the **Blur** toggle to turn on/off the blur transition between colors
 - Use **Hue Offset** sliders to shift the hue spectrum for each band of color.
     - NOTE: Moving the **Age** or **Season** sliders will disrupt the documented and meticulously hand-crafted color mapping, but you do you.